 We’ve given you multiple tips to use when messaging a hiring manager.
 But what if we told you could use AI to craft the perfect cover letter for your hiring manager?

 ClickUp Brain, ClickUp’s AI assistant, does that.
-It’s an AI chatbot that will draft personalized messages or emails for hiring managers.
+It’s an AI tool that will draft personalized messages or emails for hiring managers.
 We asked ClickUp Brain to write a message for a hiring manager:

 As you can see, it gave us a complete message with the right tone and structure.
-You could take this message, tweak it a bit, and use it!
+You could take this message, tweak it a bit, and send it to the company of your dreams!

 Track application status